 An adult student is one that is 25 years of age or above at the start of their first term.
-This includes first-time freshmen that have acquired a high school diploma or GED and students transferring from another two or four-year college or university.
+This includes new first year students that have acquired a high school diploma or GED and students transferring from another two or four-year college or university.
 The admission procedure at Bloomfield College is more flexible for adult/non-traditional applicants.
 Freshmen applicants are not required to submit SAT or ACT scores, nor is it necessary for adult applicants to provide recommendations from high school teachers or a guidance counselors.
-The acceptance of freshmen adult students is based primarily on verification of a high school transcript/diploma or GED (with scores), postsecondary activities and achievements, results of a mandatory interview with an Admission Counselor and assessment of a required essay.
+The acceptance of first year adult students is based primarily on verification of a high school transcript/diploma or GED (with scores), post-secondary activities and achievements, results of a mandatory interview with an Admission Counselor, and assessment of a required essay.
 Adult/Non-Traditional transfer students are evaluated using the criteria described under the ADMISSION WITH TRANSFER STATUS section.